yonatancoo/KernelPractice/ResearchJournal.md

 # Stage 2:
 Read about strace & tried figuring out what the syscalls used by ls mean.
 Tried reading from the start, but it seems that a substantial amount of calls aren't all that relevant.
-Tried reading from the end—seems that getdents64 is the call responsible for getting the file names, which is then followed by write (which writes the result to the console).
+Tried reading from the end, seems that getdents64 is the call responsible for getting the file names, which is then followed by write (which writes the result to the console).

 If there's a way to intercept either of these calls, it should be possible to hide the file.
 After looking around a bit for a way to intercept syscalls, I came across something called the "LD_PRELOAD trick".